Who Was Muhammad Ali Jinnah?

-Muhammad Ali Jinnah was born December 25, 1876, in Karachi, Pakistan.
-In 1906 he joined the Indian National Congress.
+Muhammad Ali Jinnah he joined the Indian National Congress in 1906.
 Seven years later, he joined the India Muslim League.
 The independent state of Pakistan that Jinnah had envisioned came to be on August 14, 1947.
 The following day, he was sworn in as Pakistan’s first governor-general.
 On September 11, 1948, he died near Karachi, Pakistan.

 When Jinnah was nearly 11 years old, his only paternal aunt came to visit from Bombay, India.
 Jinnah and his aunt were very close.
 The aunt suggested that Jinnah return with her to Bombay; she believed the big city would provide him with a better education than Karachi could.
 Despite his mother’s resistance, Jinnah accompanied his aunt back to Bombay, where she enrolled him in the Gokal Das Tej Primary School.
 Despite the change of scenery, Jinnah continued to prove himself a restless and unruly student.
 Within just six months he was sent back to Karachi.
 His mother insisted he attend Sind Madrassa, but Jinnah was expelled for cutting classes to go horseback riding.